LeeGwanHui/TIL/reinforcement/reinforcement_14.md

  $$V(S_t) \leftarrow V(S_t) + \alpha \delta_t E_t(s)$$
 - Can be extanded to parametrized value function approximation
 <img src="./img/80_back.PNG">
-- &delta;를 위하 1step만 미해를 봄.
+- &delta;를 위해 1step만 미래를 봄.
 - In backward view, earlier states are given less credit for the TD error

 - In eligibility traces, the kth earlier step needs to be discounted by $\gamma^k \lambda^k$